 I was seriously into cars back then, so my cousin and I drove several hundred miles to some historic races going on at Buttonwillow, a race track in southern California that was truly out in the middle of nowhere.
 Not many people were there, so I stood on the side of the track, doing my best to take what I would later learn was a panning shot.

-The one I submitted was of this Ferrari 250 GTO Series II.
-The title of the print is “$50,000 Worth of Auto at 110 mph”; at the time of this writing, that car is worth a good $25 million or more!
+The one I submitted was of this Ferrari 250 GTO Series II (seen above).
+The title of the print was “$50,000 Worth of Auto at 110 mph”; at the time of this writing, that car is worth a good $25 million or more!
 But what really caught my attention was the grade.
 The technical aspects are circled, the professor emphasizing “excellent” with the word “truly.”